Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The loop algebra

-A proof of Theorem \ref{drinfeldmap} can be found in \cite{Bau1}, Theorem 3.
-To make a complete correspondence with that statement, note that the arguments of our Theorem \ref{integteo} (2) imply that $\Phi_1$ takes values in $\tilde U_q\otimes \mc(q^{1/D})\subset \mUq$.
-The difficult parts of Theorem \ref{drinfeldmap} are the injectivity of $\Phi_1$ and the claim (2).
-Note that the third claim follows from the first two and \eqref{Zprop}.
+A proof of Theorem \ref{drinfeldmap} can be found in \cite[Theorem~3]{Bau1}.
+To make a complete correspondence with that statement, note that~\eqref{Thetaeval} implies that $\Phi_1$ takes values in $\tilde U_q$.
+The difficult parts of Theorem~\ref{drinfeldmap} are the injectivity of $\Phi_1$ and the claim~(2).
+Note that the third claim follows from the first two and~\eqref{Zprop}.

-An alternative proof that $\Phi_1$ is an equivariant morphism is given in \cite{DM}, Proposition 4.7, based on the construction of a left $\mUq^{op}$-comodule structure on $\Ll_{0,1}$.
-The equivariance of $\Phi_1$ also follows from a simple computation shown in Proposition \ref{Alekseevmap} below.
+An alternative proof that $\Phi_1$ is an equivariant morphism is given in \cite[Proposition~4.7]{DM}, based on the construction of a left $U_q^{\rm op}$-comodule structure on~$\Ll_{0,1}$.
+The equivariance of~$\Phi_1$ also follows from a simple computation shown in Proposition~\ref{Alekseevmap} below.